ajahne/blog/_drafts/2019-1-6-leadership-path-early-career.md

 Grab a friend or colleague and try out some duck typing or pair programming.
 Many teams practice one or both.
 Take the initiative to push yourself.
 Boom, leadership exhibited!

+If you have worked in groups, great!
+Take the opportunity to organize the

 ### Get an internship
 - Unable to obtain an internship?
 Be a TA over the summer or

-### Extra curricular activities and groups (learn how to work with groups/teams)
+### Participate to Extra curricular activities and groups (learn how to work with groups/teams)
 While in college, I was part of NSBE (National Society of Black Engineers), I resurrected the chapter at Tufts and led the organization locally.

-There are numeruos society and activities to be a part of from IEEE, NSBE, Girls who Code, etc.
+There are numerous society and activities to be a part of from IEEE, NSBE, Girls who Code, etc.

+Tufts has JumboCode and I am sure your school may have something analogous.
+If it doesn't, find an opportunity to volunteer.

 ### Do something outside of programming
-In college, I was a part of Onyx, a poetry and visual art magazine that realized an collection of art from the student body each semester.
+In college, I was a part of Onyx,a poetry and visual art magazine that published an collection of art from the student body each semester.
 In addition,

+I had to:
+- follow up with the printer
+- organize all
+- review art submissions
+- organize spoken-word open mics
+- create (with my co-editor) the magazine each semester

+This helped teach me time management,

 ### Bonus 1: A quick personal note, getting an advanced degree